To help new faculty find mentoring for different aspects of academic life, Lawrence offers the following opportunities.

 New Faculty Weekend at Björklunden: An opportunity for new faculty and their families to experience Lawrence's northern campus in scenic Door County, with time for faculty to discuss their adjustment to Lawrence and plans for the rest of the academic year.

-Department Chairs & Colleagues: The chair and colleagues within the new faculty member's department or program answer day-to-day questions and offer guidance for course planning, finding resources, helping students, and managing work.
+Department Chairs: The chair of the new faculty member's department or program can answer day-to-day questions and offer guidance for course planning, finding resources, helping students, and managing work.
+Department colleagues can also be helpful sources of information on how things work at Lawrence.

 Faculty Guides: Through biweekly conversations, a faculty guide from outside the department helps each new faculty member set goals for teaching, scholarship or creative activity, and healthy balance, and take steps toward personal and professional success.